Shaun-Regenbaum/OneUSGAutomaticClock/README.md

 Finally, go to the *clock_manager.py* file and edit the User Variables to clock how many hours you want.
 ![A screenshot of the User Variables Code](https://github.com/Shaun-Regenbaum/OneUSGAutomaticClock/blob/master/Pictures/User%20Variables.PNG)

-After all that, just run the script, sit back and relax (while doing your work):
+After all that, either run the script manuualy or call it from the command line, then sit back and relax (while doing your work):

 ```python
 python clock_manager.py <hours>